berradma/Berrada.D.S.House.Prices/README.md

 # Berrada.Data.Science
-This is a GitHub Repository for Abdelmalik Berrada's Freelance Data Science Projects
+This is a GitHub Repository for my Freelance Data Science Projects